asterion9/ftd-LUA/README.md

 In order to bypass this limitation, a spinner block is placed, which will turn on these command, which can then be interpreted by the LUA box.
 To use the forward/backward command (used by the AI) :
-* Place a spinner block on the main structure, in the upward position, oriented toward the front of the vehicle.
+* Place a spinner block on the main structure, in the upward position, oriented toward the front of the vehicle
 * Using shift + n, name the spinner block "forwarder"
 * On the first tab of the configuration, set it to "rotate to position"
 * On the second tab, set the speed to 30rad/s